jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "How will they get there?"
 I ask.

 "You should say, 'how will we get there.'
-They, I, go nowhere alone.
-We can go anywhere."
+They, I, are alone and go nowhere...We can go anywhere."

 The Elder looks up at the night sky.
 "What do you see?"